ShreelaxmiHegde/Accommate/README.md

     - setup .env file and add your credentials
 4. Run the application `node app.js`
 5. Access API
-    - Visit [http://localhost:8080/Accommate] to view the website
+    - Visit [http://localhost:8080/Accommate](http://localhost:8080/Accommate) to view the website

+## 🐋 Docker Container Setup

 ---

 ## 📄 License
 This project is open source and available under the <b>MIT License</b>.

+---

+> This project is most likely a platform where I do **experimental** works with the techniques/convensions that **real-world applications** follow.